sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

 ![**Cryostat free space coupling options.**](./figs_05/fig1b_light.svg){#fig:cryostat_concept short-caption="Cryostat optical coupling"}

 As we will see later on, a set of filters will be needed between the detector and the window to minimize dark counts.
 In practice, the set of filters can be quite thick.
-Say a $f = 100~\mathrm{mm}$ lens is used right outside the cryostat to focus the beam onto the detector though a set of filters (Fig 1a).
+Say a $f = 100~\mathrm{mm}$ lens is used right outside the cryostat to focus the beam onto the detector though a set of filters (@Fig:cryostat_concept a).
 The long focal length makes room for a few inches of filters between the external lens and focused spot.

 <!-- This is a link to [The cryostat](./#fig:cryostat_concept) -->